grows in the salty coastal beach sand

 - Population

-- Populations are considered stable but localised.
-The species is common in suitable coastal habitats.
-It is threatened by ongoing coastal development.
-Protection of coastal margins is important for the species' survival.
+- Populations considered stable but localised.
+Species common in suitable coastal habitats.
+Threatened by ongoing coastal development.
+Protection of margins important.

 - Conservation Status